 Flight instructors teach students how to fly airplanes, how awesome is that?
 It is one of the most rewarding careers you can have in aviation and has the added bonus of making you an even more experienced and proficient pilot along the way.

-Since all students are different you need to become an expert in explaining theoretical concepts and describing flying manouvers in a variety of ways, in order to achieve an optimal learning experience for students with different learning styles.
+Since all students are different you need to become an expert in explaining theoretical concepts and describing flying maneuvers in a variety of ways, in order to achieve an optimal learning experience for students with different learning styles.

 Pilots with teaching experience are also highly attractive candidates on the job market when airlines start recruiting, since they have more Pilot in Command time and flying experience, enabling them to become Captains in a shorter period of time.

-As you gain experience as an instructor you will even be able to upgrade your license so you can teach more complex flying, such as Instrument Training, Multi Engine training and ultimately training other Flight Instructors.
+As you gain experience as an instructor you will even be able to upgrade your license so you can teach more complex flying, such as Instrument Training, Multi-Engine training and ultimately training other Flight Instructors.

 OSMAA offers Flight Instructor courses every year which even includes a short internship as a Flight Instructor at the school when you are done with your training.
 At OSMAA, many of our instructors also work for a variety of airlines, adding valuable experience to our team.